rust-lang/rust-forge/src/policies/llm-usage.md

   Are we including contributors who choose not to use LLMs?
 - Are there any changes we want to make to our policy?

-To avoid forgetting to enforce it, and to avoid resentment from the policy being enforced inconsistently, we strongly suggest that this circuit breaker be automated.
+To avoid inconsistent enforcement, and the resulting resentment, we strongly suggest that this circuit breaker be automated.

 ## Appendix